Sam-Altaf/AltafToolsHub/replit.md

 ## Overview

 AltafToolsHub is a web application providing privacy-first file processing and utility tools.
 All file processing occurs client-side, ensuring user privacy as files never leave the browser.
-Key features include PDF tools (compression, password unlocking, JPG to PDF conversion) and utility tools (QR code generator, password generator, OCR text extraction).
+Key features include comprehensive PDF tools (compression, password unlocking, JPG to PDF conversion, merging, splitting, rotating, organizing, watermarking, page manipulation, image extraction, and ZIP bundling) and utility tools (QR code generator, password generator, OCR text extraction).
 Built with React 18 and Express, it offers a modern, responsive interface with dark/light mode, animations, and SEO optimization.
-The platform currently has 6 functional tools with plans for over 50 more.
+The platform currently has 18 functional tools with plans for over 50 more.

 ## User Preferences